-This event attempted to determine the strongest of the strong.
-Held only in 1904, the event included 10 different lifts, five each day.
-The winner was US athlete Oscar Osthoff.
+The weightlifting all-around dumbbell is a discontinued Olympic Games event.
+The event was held only once at the Olympic Games, in 1904.
+This competition attempted to determine the strongest of the strong, and included ten different lifts, five on each day.
+The winner was US strongman athlete Oscar Osthoff.

 - Curling one dumbbell in one hand